 During punching, the press applies pressure to the material, causing it to deform plastically.
 To achieve the desired shape and precision, a set of molds (upper and lower molds) must be used.
 The material is placed between the molds and deformed by the pressure of the punch press machine.

 The force exerted on the material during processing generates a reaction force, which is absorbed by the mechanical body of the punch press.

 The driving force behind the slider can be either mechanical or hydraulic, resulting in two different types of punch presses:

 (1) Mechanical punch press (Mechanical Power Press)

-At present, the majority of oil-based hydraulic presses are used, while water-based hydraulic presses are mostly used for large machines or special machines.
+The majority of general sheet metal stamping processes utilize mechanical presses.
+In terms of hydraulic presses, there are two types: oil-based and water-based.
+Currently, oil-based hydraulic presses are the most commonly used, while water-based hydraulic presses are mainly used for large or specialized machines.

 2. Classified by slider movement